-At hearing, the MassHealth representative was able to conduct her own examination of the appellant's mouth.
-He testified that, based on his own observations, he found 3 mm in overjet, 4 mm in overbite, and one tooth showing ectopic eruption, and 3 mm of labio-lingual spread, leading to a score of 13.
-As a result, she did not see enough evidence to overturn MassHealth's decision of a denial.
+At the hearing, the MassHealth representative was able to conduct his own examination of the appellant's mouth.
+He testified that, based on his own observations, he found 3 mm in overjet, 3 mm in overbite, and two teeth showing ectopic eruption, at least 3 mm of crowding on the mandibular arch, and 3 mm of labio-lingual spread, leading to a score of 20.
+As a result, he did not see enough evidence to overturn MassHealth's decision of a denial.